BullHorn7/BH-PoE-Lootfilter/README.md

 ---
 CHANGELOG
 ---
+V1.03 - 2016.09.20
+* Added this github's URL into the filter for easier access to future updates

 V1.02 - 2016.09.20
-* Move introduction and changelog into readme
+* Moved introduction and changelog into readme

 V1.01 - 2016.09.20
 * Minor adjustments to display of hidden items: